AWS and Kubecost collaborate to deliver cost monitoring for EKS customers

 This is the exact challenge that Kubecost is dedicated to tackling.
 Founded in 2019, Kubecost launched to provide customers with visibility into spend and resource efficiency in Kubernetes environments, and today helps thousands of teams address this challenge.
 Kubecost is built on OpenCost, which was recently accepted as a Cloud Native Computing Foundation (CNCF) Sandbox project, and is actively supported by AWS.

 With this announcement, Amazon EKS customers can deploy an EKS optimized bundle of Kubecost for cluster cost visibility.
-This is available free of charge, and customers can get Kubecost support from AWS as part of their existing AWS support agreements.
+This is available free of charge, and includes Kubecost troubleshooting support.
 Kubecost enables users to view costs broken down by Kubernetes resources including pods, nodes, namespaces, labels, and more.
 Kubernetes platform administrators and finance leaders can use Kubecost to visualize a breakdown of their Amazon EKS charges, allocate costs, and chargeback organizational units (e.g., application teams).
 Customers can provide their internal teams and business units with transparent and accurate cost data based on their actual AWS bill and get customized recommendations for cost optimization based on their infrastructure environment and usage patterns within a single cluster.

 Deploying Kubecost on Amazon EKS